vinayakgajjewar/et-pipeline/doc/davinci.md

 * The visualization shows the map but not the data.

 This might happen if you forget to add the trailing slash `/` at the end of the URL.
 It is a silly mistake that we did not fix yet :)

-* I see the following error when I run the `beast` command, is this normal?

-    1610 [main] ERROR org.apache.spark.SparkContext  - Failed to add file:/home/davinci/./ to Spark environment
-    java.lang.IllegalArgumentException: Directory /home/davinci/. is not allowed for addJar

-Yes, this error is normal because Spark requires a parameter for the JAR file which we do not have as we specify the class name.
-We replace the JAR file with `.` which is not a true JAR file.
-The command should work successfully though.